browserengineering/book/book/scripts.md

 ```

 Try it out: write a long comment and you should see the page warning
-you that the comment is too long.
+you when it grows too long.
 By the way, we might want to make it
 stand out more, so let's go ahead and add another URL to our web
 server, `/comment.css`, with the contents: